architect/arc.codes/src/views/docs/en/guides/frontend/websocket-functions.md

 Architect provides endpoints pre-configured with Lambda handler functions deployed and ready to iterate, complete with local development and isolated staging and production environments.

-### When and why would someone want to use a serverless WebSocket?
+### When and why would someone want to use a cloud function WebSocket?

 - Your app needs real time push of data; this includes (but is not limited to) web browsers.
 (Many things speak the `wss` protocol!)
 - You desire a stateless runtime execution model for your app layer; your app receives WebSocket events, processes them, possibly communicates back to socket clients by posting through an HTTP API, and then terminates execution